 During the nineties Charlotte acquired a Jack Russell puppy that she named Charley.
 Taking care of Charley became an important part of her life with daily walks and chats with anyone they encountered in the neighborhood.
 At age twelve Charley’s lifespan ran out and Charlotte grieved his death for some time.
 She had many fond memories of Charley.

 In 2001 grandson Gavin arrived and became a center of her attention.
 Carl was moved to second place.
 She loved holding him when he was a baby and playing with him and hugging him when he was a toddler.
 She followed his progress through elementary school and on into high school and like with Carl she loved to watch his baseball games.
 In her later years Charlotte enjoyed her home and garden.
 She was always up early with a list of things for the gardener to do when he arrived on Wednesday mornings.
 She enjoyed watching the animals and especially the birds that visited her yard.
 She looked forward with delight to visits from Gavin and from Carl.

 Charlotte was diagnosed with brain cancer in April of 2019.
 She stayed at home as she wished and entered hospice care.
 She was extremely appreciative of her family and the caregivers who provided her such great care in her final months.
 She died peacefully in her sleep on January 5, 2020.

-To plant a tree in memory of Charlotte Speck, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Charlotte Speck, please visit our floral store.